ansys/pyensight/doc/source/examples_source/00-basic/README.txt

 Basic PyEnSight Examples
 ========================

-These examples explain the basic concepts of PyEnSight.
+These examples demonstrate the core PyEnSight interface and basic post-processing operations.